-6.4 Monitoring process and required response from research teams
+6.5 Monitoring process and required response from research teams

-• The template forms to be used by the R&I monitor(s) are part of the R&I standalone templates and are found in the Quality Systems Documents folder on the electronic shared drive (J) in R&I. Any queries regarding the standalone templates need to be referred to the Research Operations Manager.
+The template forms to be used by the R&I monitor(s) are part of the R&I standalone templates and are found in the Quality Systems Documents folder on the electronic shared R&E drive (commonly called the J drive) in R&I. Any queries regarding the standalone templates need to be referred to the Research Operations Manager.